 Back to top

 Usually you begin by seeing your GP, who will examine you and may arrange any necessary tests or x-rays.
-If a chondrosarcoma is suspected you may be referred directly to a specialist hospital or bone tumour centre for tests.
+If a chondrosarcoma is suspected, you should be referred directly to a specialist hospital or bone tumour centre for further investigation.
 Many of the specific tests for diagnosing bone tumours, such as bone biopsies, need to be done by an experienced team using specialist techniques.

-The doctor at the hospital will take your full medical history before doing a physical examination.
-This will include an examination of the painful bone to check for any swelling or tenderness.
+The doctor at the hospital will ask you about your general health and any previous medical problems.
+They will examine you, which will include an examination of the painful bone to check for any swelling or tenderness.
 You will probably have a blood test to check your general health.

 A variety of other tests and investigations may be needed to diagnose a chondrosarcoma.
 An x-ray of the painful part of the bone usually shows the tumour.
-Other tests are often done to check whether the cancer has spread elsewhere.
+A small piece of the tumour may be removed and looked at under a microscope (a biopsy).
+Other tests are done to check whether the cancer has spread elsewhere.

-This involves the use of x-rays to build up a picture of the bone.
+This uses x-rays to build up a picture of the bone.